by Susan McCarthy

 This doesn’t mean you need to grab all the dirty dishes and mugs and bring them to the kitchen at the same time (unless that’s something you feel up to).

 If you’re sitting, it can be difficult to convince yourself to stand up.
-However, when you do to use the bathroom or to get something to eat or drink, use this momentum to do a small task.
+However, when you get up to use the bathroom or to get something to eat or drink, use this momentum to do a small task.

 Break a Task in Half (Repeat)